 Our destination was Hakone national park, favorite holiday spot for many Tokyo citizens, 100 km from Tokyo at the foot of Mount Fuji.
 It is a mountainous area with hot springs, ‘onzens’ (baths), cruises on Lake Ashi-no-ko, golf courses, ropeway, cable-car, shrines, and several art museums.

-We left the car rental office in Tokyo, my husband in the driver’s seat.
+We left the car rental office in Tokyo.
 After 800 meter, the police stopped us.
 (Policemen stand on practically every street corner, directing traffic vigorously with whistle and stick).
 Luckily, the police was content with seeing my husband’s European passport and driving license.
 We did not show his international driver’s licence from 1996.
 A police officer noted something in a book and explained to us in poor English that we had moved too early into a turning lane.
 Then, he smiled and wished us a good day.
 I love Japanese politeness.

 Part of our reason for going by car rather than train was to experience the countryside and towns along the way.
 However, what we saw through our car windows did not tempt us to spend more time on towns in this area: Unattractive concrete buildings with no link (as far as we could see) to the tradtional Japanese wooden houses with tile roofs and bonsai gardens.